 - 2 cups torn lettuce leaves

-1) Place pork chop in a Suvie pan, cover with water, and insert into the top right zone of your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+1) Place pork chop in a Suvie pan, and cover with water.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 2) While the pork cooks, stir hoisin sauce and peanut butter together in a small bowl; set aside.

 3) Just before the pork has finished cooking, fill a shallow bowl or 9″ round cake pan with 1″ of warm water.
 Lay out cucumber, carrot, cabbage, basil, and mint leaves within close reach.